> Family Caregiver Support Program

 - Assistance with short-term respite in a care facility

 The respite care may include services provided at home or a temporary stay in a respite facility that provides around-the-clock care.
-To learn more about applying and the process contact us today, and we will arrange a home visit to begin the application process.
+To learn more about applying and the process contact us today at 978-683-7747 or email@example.com, and we will arrange a home visit to begin the application process.

 Grandparent Campership Scholarship Program

-The Grandparent Campership Scholarship Program can be offered to eligible grandparents or older adult family members age 55 and older who have legal custody of a minor relative and need assistance in paying for summer camp or other extracurricular activities as temporary respite.
-To be eligible, grandparent and child must live in the Merrimack area and applicants must complete the assessment process prior to beginning the application process.
-The total amount awarded is dependent upon federal funding and the total number of applicants.
+The Grandparent Campership Scholarship Program is offered to eligible grandparents or older adult family members age 55 and older who have legal custody of a minor relative and need assistance in paying for summer camp or other extracurricular activities as temporary respite.
+To be eligible, grandparent and child must live in the Merrimack Valley or North Shore area and applicants must complete the assessment process prior to beginning the application process.
 Contact the Family Caregiver Support Program by calling 978-683-7747 to request more information.

-Additional Services and Support through the Family Caregiver Program that do not have Age or Residence Eligibility
+Following are additional services and support through the Family Caregiver Program that do not have age or residence eligibility.

-In collaboration with the Merrimack Valley Alzheimer’s Partnership, The Family Caregiver Support Program helps to coordinate a series of events to provide information, education, and respite to caregivers across the Merrimack Valley.
+In collaboration with the Northeastern MA Alzheimer’s Partnership, The Family Caregiver Support Program helps to coordinate a series of events to provide information, education, and respite to caregivers across the Merrimack Valley and North Shore.
 Each event features an educational presentation, information on local resources for caregivers and their loved ones, and relaxation activities such as chair massages, art classes, and yoga demonstrations.
-Events include Morning for Me, Caring for the Caregiver, Pies for Guys, and The Latino Caregiver Event.
-For more information on these and other events, please visit the event calendar page or contact The Family Caregiver Support Program at 978-683-7747.
+Events include Morning for Me and The Latino Caregiver Event.
+For more information on these and other events, please visit the event page or contact The Family Caregiver Support Program at 978-683-7747.

 Caregiver Support Groups/Memory Cafes

 Caregiver support groups are set up to provide a safe and inviting atmosphere for caregivers to come together to find encouragement, comfort and advice from others who share similar experiences and concerns.
 Some caregiver groups focus on specific diagnoses and others are open to anyone providing care.
-Memory Cafes are different from support groups in that they include the care receiver and focus on reigniting the relationship between the two through an engaging activity.
-For a full list of caregiver support groups and memory cafes, click here or contact The Family Caregiver Support Program at 978-683-7747
+Memory Cafes are different from support groups in that they include the care recipient and focus on reigniting the relationship between the two through an engaging activity.
+If you are interested in a support group, contact The Family Caregiver Support Program at 978-683-774.

 - Reduce stress and relax